 Narcotrafficker Pleads Guilty to International Cocaine Trafficking Conspiracy

-Gerado Gonzalez-Valencia, aka Lalo, 45, pleaded guilty today to international cocaine trafficking.
+A narcotrafficker pleaded guilty today to international cocaine trafficking conspiracy.

-In April 2016, Uruguayan authorities arrested Gonzalez-Valencia at the request of the United States.
-He was extradited from Uruguay to the United States in May 2020.
+In July 2017, Mexican authorities arrested Flores-Hernandez at the request of the United States.
+He was extradited from Mexico to the United States in February 2021.

-Gonzalez-Valencia pleaded guilty to one count of conspiracy to distribute five kilograms or more of cocaine, knowing and intending that it would be imported into the United States.
-Gonzalez-Valencia is scheduled to be sentenced on April 6, 2023, and faces a mandatory minimum sentence of 10 years in prison and a statutory maximum sentence of life imprisonment.
+Flores-Hernandez pleaded guilty to one count of conspiracy to distribute five kilograms or more of cocaine, knowing and intending that it would be imported into the United States.
+He is scheduled to be sentenced on June 14 and faces a maximum penalty of life in prison.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-This case is supported by the Organized Crime and Drug Enforcement Task Force (OCDETF).
+The Organized Crime and Drug Enforcement Task Force (OCDETF) supported this case.

-The Justice Department thanks Uruguayan authorities for their assistance in securing the arrest and extradition of Gonzalez-Valencia.
+The Justice Department thanks Mexican authorities for their assistance in securing the arrest and extradition of Flores-Hernandez.

 Acting Deputy Chief Katharine Wagner and Trial Attorney Melanie Alsworth of the Criminal Division’s Narcotic and Dangerous Drug Section and Assistant U.S. Attorney Kyle Martin for the Southern District of California are prosecuting the case.
 The Justice Department’s Office of International Affairs provided significant assistance.